Mission of the UCF Collection Services

 Physical vs electronic

-All else being equal, electronic format with multiple simultaneous access is preferred to reach more users.
-Nonetheless, in certain fields of scholarship, the physical format, such as print books and DVD, may represent the primary publications and/or the only viable option for acquisitions and user experience.
+As the University expands classes on more campuses and online, the dominating format for the Library collections has steadily shifted from print to electronic to reach maximal users.
+All else being equal,electronic format with multiple simultaneous access is preferred to reach more users.
+Nonetheless, in certain fields of scholarship, the physical format, such as print books and DVD, may represent the primary publications.
+In some cases, the print format could also be the most cost-effective or even the only viable option for acquisitions and user experience.
 Duplicates between physical and electronic shall be avoided unless for archival purposes.

 Physical format will be selected if no viable electronic equivalent is available and will default to one copy per title due to budgetary restraints.
-The copy will be housed at the locations chosen by the UCF Libraries to serve the needs of relevant programs.
-The decisions on location are also driven by the integrity of intended uses of the body of publications.
+Duplicate copies may only be considered on case-by-case basis.
+The physical copy (occasionally copies) will be housed at the locations chosen by the UCF Libraries to serve the needs of relevant programs.
+The decisions on location are also driven by the integrity of intended uses of the body of publications, and therefore typically physical resources on the same theme are kept at one location, rather than split among multiple locations.
 The shelving capacity and other aspects of a library’s physical space may also influence location decision.

 Rights and Terms for Electronic Resources